 So how was I to go about making a lifestyle change that would enable me to reach my goal of looking like a professional soccer player?
 The answer that I came to was to accept that I probably never would look that a professional soccer player, at least not that soccer player.
 I could perhaps become leaner, more muscular, and more trim than I was at the time, but to illustrate how reality plays a part in understanding goal setting, I have fair skin.
 The soccer player in the picture, as I said, appeared to be tanned.
 My skin will not tan to that color.

 The other fact is that becoming trim for me does not come easily.
 Adding muscle and fat comes easily.
 Nutrition experts have begun to recognize that not only does the human body come in different types; different human bodies burn calories differently.
-As one article I read recently stated, the human body is not a bank account, but a chemistry lab.

 So I am now beginning a series of articles on the process of being extraordinary by “Moving beyond Resolutions to Lifestyles Changes.”